-The Risk Control index is intended to provide investors with exposure to the S&P 500® Total Return Index (the "Total Return index") subject to a risk control strategy that dynamically increases or decreases the exposure to the Total Return index in an attempt to achieve a 5% volatility target.
+The Risk Control index is intended to provide investors with exposure to the S&P 500[®] Total Return Index (the "Total Return index") subject to a risk control strategy that dynamically increases or decreases the exposure to the Total Return index in an attempt to achieve a 5% volatility target.
 The Risk Control index's exposure to the Total Return index can be greater than, less than or equal to 100%.
 Exposure in excess of 100% is achieved by hypothetically borrowing cash at a rate of SOFR plus 0.02963%.
 Exposure of less than 100% is achieved by hypothetically selling some of the exposure to the Total Return index, which results in a hypothetical cash position that accrues interest at the rate of SOFR plus 0.02963%.
-Notwithstanding that the title of each of the Excess Return index and the Risk Control index the phrase "Risk Control", the Excess Return index and the Risk Control index may decrease significantly more or increase significantly less than the Total Return index.
+Notwithstanding that the title of each of the Excess Return index and the Risk Control index includes the phrase "Risk Control", the Excess Return index and the Risk Control index and the Risk Control index.